 In March 2013, the Government proposed a series of reforms in the paper ‘Freshwater reform 2013 and beyond’.
 These proposals for reform build on and incorporate advice of the Land and Water Forum and the Iwi Leaders Group and its advisors.

 As part of the proposals, the Government proposed a regulated National Objectives Framework.
 This sets national bottom lines to ensure all rivers and lakes are suitable for ecosystem health and human contact like wading and boating.
 This Framework will cover quality and quantity aspects of water management.

 The Government’s Fresh Start for Fresh Water (FSFW) reform package was announced in 2011.
-The FSFW reforms included the National Policy Statement for Freshwater Management 2011 requires regional councils to set limits to govern the allocation and management of freshwater quality and quantity.
+The FSFW reforms included the National Policy Statement for Freshwater Management 2011 which requires regional councils to set limits to govern the allocation and management of freshwater quality and quantity.
 The FSFW reforms grew from the 2009 New Start for Fresh Water strategy.

 The National Environmental Standard for Sources of Human Drinking Water reduces the risk of contaminating drinking water sources such as rivers and groundwater.